Societal & Cultural Impact

 Half of Europe’s population plays video games

-51% of the EU’s population aged 6-64 play video games which equates to some 250 million players in the EU
+50% of the EU’s population aged 6-64 years old plays video games, equating to approximately 250 million players in the EU.

-The average playtime per week is 8.6 hours
+The weekly average for playtime is 9.5 hours.

 Games are more than entertainment